tondi/hajto.github.io/_posts/2015-09-14-JSForDummies1.md

 comments: true
 ---

-Every single JS course begins with standard crap like explaining every single operator, which in my opinion might be a little bit pointless due to fact that everyone of us (programmers) usually know basic mathematic like subtraction or multiplication.
+Every single JS course begins with standard crap like explaining every single operator, which in my opinion might be a little bit pointless due to fact that everyone of us (programmers) usually know basic mathematics like subtraction or multiplication.
 So what's the point of explaining how "*" operator works?
 Let's get into to the real meat.

 {% highlight javascript %}
 //Write on document